 Little kids: If you slide down the 10-story slide and start screaming just after sliding down 2 stories, how many stories do you have left to slide and scream?
 Bonus: If the planes are 50 feet off the ground and the bus is 20 feet higher, how high up is that bus?

 Big kids: If the giant ball pit has 20 blue balls, twice as many red balls as blue, and twice as many green balls as red, how many more green balls than blue does it have?
-Bonus: If 32 kids board the bus and it can hold up to 50 without falling off the roof, how many more kids can climb in?
+Bonus: If 32 kids board the bus and it can hold triple that without falling off the roof, how many more kids can climb in?

 Wee ones: 3 vehicles.